querkmachine/beeps.website/src/blog/2023-02-07-building-a-bat-bot.md

 If I wanted to be entirely hands-off about it, I could add something that detects if the API request failed and retries it until it succeeds, but that's one of those problems that sounds simple but is actually a rabbit hole of unexpected complexity.
 If I have anything misconfigured or botsin.space is having issues, I'm suddenly responsible for a Denial of Service attack on their servers, and that's generally frowned upon.

-Like the cron issue, I figured the rare missed post was probably not worth the complexity and resource-related risk of trying to fix in code.
+Like the cron issue, I figured a rare missed post was probably not worth the complexity and resource-related risk of trying to fix it in code.

 ### Problem 3: Repetition, repetition, repetition